celestiaorg/docs/docs/nodes/itn-upgrade-node-bridge.md

 Update your full consensus node to the latest release.
 You can find the latest version release [here](https://github.com/celestiaorg/celestia-app/releases).
 Note that your Bridge node will not work without upgrading your full consensus node.

 ## Directions

 1. Compile the latest celestia-node version release and celestia-app version release.
-3. Restart your nodes with the latest compiled releases.
+2. Restart your nodes with the latest compiled releases.

-## Judging Criteria
+## Judging criteria

 1. Full points if you are on the latest version release.
 2. No points if you are not.

-## How to Submit
+## How to submit

 Please submit a screenshot of your terminal, showing the command `celestia version` and its output.
 The output looks